Paired fermions in strong magnetic fields and daughters of even-denominator Hall plateaus: Abelian superfluids and integer quantum Hall effect of Cooper-pairs

 \section{Abelian superfluids and integer quantum Hall effect of Cooper-pairs}

-We begin with a two-dimension Abelian superfluid, i.e., one having an even integer $\ell = 2m$ of Majoranas or, equivalently, $m$ complex fermions at the boundary.
+We begin with a two-dimensional Abelian superconductor of electrons and later attach flux.~\footnote{The analysis of this section is equally applicable to an actual superconductor.} The nature and possible phases of such superconductors were analyzed in Ref.~\onlinecite{Read_paired_2000}.
+They correspond to class D in the Altland-Zirnbauer classification~\cite{Zirnbauer_Riemannian_1996,Altland_Nonstandard_1997} and are identified by their thermal conductance $\kappa_{xy}=m\kappa_0$ with $\kappa_0=\frac{\pi^2 k_B^2 T}{3 h}$.~\cite{Ryu_Topological_superconductors_2010,Kitaev_Periodic_2009} The edge of such a state features $m$ complex fermions at the boundary.
 When subjected to a magnetic field, vortices form in this superfluid.
-As discussed in the introduction, they do not trap any protected zero modes.
+As discussed in the introduction, they do not trap any protected zero modes at the vortex core.
 A finite density of such vortices can form an Abrikosov lattice without changing the topological invariant $\kappa_{xy}$ of the superfluid.
 In particular, the chiral modes at the boundary remain unaffected, and single-fermion excitations remain gapped throughout the bulk.
 The vortex density is set by the external magnetic field $\rho_\text{vortex} = B_\text{ext}$.
 In turn, vortices experience the charge of Cooper-pairs as magnetic flux $B_\text{vortex} = \rho_\text{pair}$.
 As such, the filling factors of Cooper-pair and vortices are exactly inverse